-Every year, bus crashes lead to hundreds of serious injuries and a significant number of fatalities.
+Every year, bus crashes lead to serious injuries and an increasing number of fatalities.

 How common are bus accidents in South Africa?

-The highest number of bus accidents resulting in fatalities (a total of 76 fatal crashes) occurred in Gauteng.
+The highest number of bus accidents resulting in fatalities (76 crashes) occurred in Gauteng.

 The majority of fatal bus crashes occur on Saturday and Sunday mornings between 5 a.m. and 8 a.m.